 It is a requirement that cats and dogs are shipped as manifest cargo and not as excess baggage.
 Animals must be shipped in IATA approved transit kennels that allow the animal to stand up without touching the top of the box, lie down and turn around.

-There is no quarantine for Cats & Dogs entering South Africa from the UK as long as all the paperwork is completed correctly - if not, then animals are subject to 60 days quarantine.
+There is no quarantine for Cats & Dogs entering South Africa from the UK as long as all the paperwork is completed correctly - if not, then animals are subject to a minimum of 14 days quarantine.

-Micro chipping your pet is now a requirement.
+Micro chipping your pet with an ISO compliant microchip is now a requirement.

 From the UK the following paperwork is required:

 |1.||An Import Permit obtained from South Africa.
 The recommended time scale for applying for an Import Permit is 6 to 8 weeks in advance.

 |2.||An Official Export Health Certificate, which must be applied for from APHA.
 This must be completed and certified by your OV within 10 days of departure.

 |3.||A written declaration certifying that the animal(s) will be transported in container(s) which conform to IATA standards which will prevent contact en route with animals of a lesser health status and a declaration that the animals have been continuously resident in Great Britain since birth, or continuoulsy resident in the UK or South Africa for the last siz months.